gregfreeman/gregfreeman.github.io/_posts/2016-06-14-raspberrypi-jupyter-remote-kernel.md

 ### Remote file system

-Sshfs allows creating a folder that gets synced with your raspberry pi similar to dropbox.
+Sshfs allows creating a folder that gets synced with your raspberry pi similar to Dropbox.
 If you write python libraries that you reference from a notebook, this makes it easy to edit code on the fly.

 [https://help.ubuntu.com/community/SSHFS](https://help.ubuntu.com/community/SSHFS)

-There commands install and setup a linked folder.
+These commands install and setup a linked folder.
 Replace pi@host and paths.

     sudo apt-get install sshfs
     sudo gpasswd -a $USER fuse